danieljharvey/website-face/posts/2023-04-11-llvm-compiler-part-3.markdown

 flow to our langauge with an `if / then / else` construct.

 Today we're going to get one important step towards a functional programming language by adding functions and variables.
-Unfortunately these won't be lambdas (yet), but they are one important step towards them:

 By the end of today we'll be able to make small modules such as: